High-tech for pets keeps animals safe, healthy and connected

 "Pet tech" entrepreneurs and investors see a big opportunity as pet ownership grows and owners show a willingness to spend serious money on their four-legged companions.

-Nearly two-thirds of U.S. households, or 80 million homes, have pets and Americans spent more than $60 billion on them last year, according to the American Pet Products Association.
+Nearly two-thirds of U.S. households, or 80 million homes, have pets.
+Americans spent more than $60 billion on them last year.
+That is according to the American Pet Products Association.

-"The number of pets in the world is growing extremely fast and that opens up the market," said Peter Harrop, chairman of IDTechEx, a technology market research firm.
+"The number of pets in the world is growing extremely fast and that opens up the market," said Peter Harrop.
+He is chairman of IDTechEx.
+It is a technology market research firm.
 "I'm sure five years from now there will be all sorts of things we can't imagine."

 Already, there are devices that let your pets call you (PetChatz), play games and win treats when they're home alone (CleverPet) and even speak with a human voice (Petspeak).